Bachelor of Science (Logistics and Supply Chain Management)

 You will be prepared for working across diverse industry sectors where logistics and supply chain activities are involved, such as retailing, manufacturing, agriculture, aquaculture, forestry, mining, and tourism, shipping, ports, transport and logistics, and industry associations in Tasmania, interstate and/or overseas.
 Potential roles include procurement, warehousing and inventory management, logistics and supply chain analysis, project coordination, import/export, and operation coordination.

-Completed the UTAS University Preparation Program (or an equivalent qualification offered by an Australian University).
+Completed the UTAS University Preparation Program (or an equivalent qualification offered by an Australian University); OR

 Work and Life